hutli/hacking-song-book/README.md

 We'll take our points and go

 ### Verse[3]
+What happens when you smash a stack?

+Can ROP-chains give me a shell back?

+The answers may be classified

+Come stay with us inside

+### Cores
+Soon we'll deploy the hack

+To bring us shell and root and flag

+One day when the CTF's done

+We'll take our points and go

+### Verse[-1]
 So if your shell-code run on MIPS

 a sexy curve is an ellipse